Remote File Introspecting

 get_structure("mc23_13TeV:some-dataset-rucio-id", save_to_txt=True)

-If array_out is set to True the function reconstructs dummy arrays with the correct structre and return their Awkward.Array.type object.
+If array_out is set to True, the function reconstructs dummy arrays with the correct structure and returns their ak.Array.type object.

 from servicex_analysis_utils import get_structure